About This Site

 How It Works

-The site is built on Next.js and hosted on Vercel.
-It's deliberately simple — no database, no user accounts, no tracking beyond Vercel Analytics.
+The whole thing is built on Next.js and hosted on Vercel.
+Deliberately simple — no database, no user accounts, no tracking beyond basic analytics.
+Just data and the tools to make sense of it.

 Stream Data